 Fall Semester 2014

-Registration for Spring 2014 classes has ended.
-If you're interested in our ABE/GED Program, please call (480) 472-7259, or Click Here to email your name, telephone number and email address and staff will contact you.
+Registration for Fall 2014 classes is in August.
+If you're interested in our HSE/GED Program, please call (480) 472-7259, or Click Here to email your name, telephone number and email address and staff will contact you.
 You may request to be added to the registration list for Fall 2014.

 All registration sessions will be held at the Mesa Education Center, 855 W. 8th Ave., Mesa, 85210 (southwest corner of Extension and 8th Avenue).

-Registration for Spring 2014 ELAA (English Language Acquisition) students has ended.
+Registration for Fall 2014 ELAA (English Language Acquisition) students is in August .
 Fall semester classes will start in August and continue through December.
 If you would like to be placed on our registration list for Fall 2014, please see the instructions below.

 Courses of Study Top

 HSE/GED Preparation Classes:

 The instruction provided in HSE/GED and ABE/GED classes is designed to address the learning needs of people with a wide range of skills and abilities.
 Classes include activities and lessons in the four HSE/GED subject areas: social studies, science, literature & arts and mathematics with an emphasis in reading/writing in all subjects.
 When a student enters the program, standardized assessments in reading, writing and math are administered and the student's lesson path is determined.
 Individual assignments are made based on the results of these assessments.
 Students maintain their own education portfolio which includes goals, practice test results, subject-area assignment sheets and a monthly assessment of progress to help the student determine when they are ready to take the official GED exam.
 Students must attend registration prior to enrolling in a HSE/GED class.